-Machine Translation Quality Estimation (MTQE) is an AI-powered feature that provides segment level quality estimations for machine translation (MT) suggestions in a similar way to the quality estimations for translation memory (TM) matches and non-translatables (NT).
+Machine Translation Quality Estimation (MTQE) is an AI-powered feature that provides segment-level quality estimations for machine translation (MT) suggestions in a similar way to the quality estimations for translation memory (TM) matches and non-translatables (NT).

-The instant MT quality scores help guide post-editing and can be used to enhance the default (pre-translation) analysis and assess MT engine quality.
+The instant MT quality scores help guide post-editing and can be used to enhance the default (pre-translation) analysis and to assess MT engine quality.

 To learn more about the benefits of MTQE, see our blog article.

-The following scoring categories are currently supported:
+The following scoring categories are now supported:

 - 100% -Excellent MT match, probably no post-editing required

-- 85% - Good MT match, but likely to require some post-editing
+- 75% - Good MT match, but likely to require some post-editing

-The MTQE scores will appear at segment level together with other translation resources (TM, NT, TB).
+The MTQE scores will appear at the segment level together with other translation resources (TM, NT, TB).
 When hovering over the score, a tooltip with the match origin will appear.
 This origin will also appear at the bottom of the CAT panel in the metadata section.

-- Select the MT Quality Estimation checkbox and click Save.
+Step 3: Select the MT Quality Estimation checkbox and click Save.

 With the MTQE correctly enabled for any of your MT engines, it will be automatically available in projects with this MT engine selected.

-Please note MTQE is not supported in all language combinations.
+Please note that MTQE is not supported in all language combinations.
 To see the list of currently available language pairs, please refer to the dedicated page on MTQE Support Languages.

 With the MTQE feature enabled, you can run a Default Analysis which will include MT scores alongside the TM and NT scores.